debovema/maven-auto-releaser/README.md

 3. create a release trigger branch on the repositories

-        . mavenAutoRelease.sh && createReleaseTriggerBranch <URL of the Git repository>
+        . ./mavenAutoRelease.sh && createReleaseTriggerBranch <URL of the Git repository>

 4. follow the instructions of the README file created on the release trigger branch of the Git repository